Posted on 30 Jul 2026

 Being in a car accident can be a stressful situation.
 If you ever find yourself in one, the first thing you should do is to make sure everyone is OK and to call 000 if emergency assistance is required, such as the police, ambulance or fire services.

-Details you should collect after an accident:
+Details you should collect after leaving the scene of an accident

-- The other driver’s name
+The other driver’s name

-- The other driver’s address
+The other driver’s address

-- The other driver’s phone number
+The other driver’s phone number

-- The other vehicle’s registration details (licence plate number)
+The other vehicle’s registration details (licence plate number)

-- The make and model of the other vehicle
+The make and model of the other vehicle

-- The date and time of the accident
+The date and time of the accident

-- The location of the accident
+The location of the accident.

 It’s required by law to exchange relevant contact and insurance details in the event of a road accident.
 However, if the driver of the other car involved in the accident has fled the scene without leaving their details or they simply refuse to, the accident now involves what is called an ‘unidentified driver’.
-It’s important in these circumstances to take reasonable steps to try and determine their identity, and to report the accident to the Police and provide them with as many details as possible to try and assist them in identifying the other party (car make and model, colour, any other revealing traits etc...).
+It’s important in these circumstances to take reasonable steps to try and determine their identity, and to report the accident to the Police and provide them with as many details as possible to try and assist them in identifying the other party (car make and model, colour, any other revealing traits, etc).
 This can become an important step if you’ve suffered a serious and permanent injury because of the accident and want to pursue a common law claim with the TAC down the track.

 Medical and like expenses: